Multiscale method for image denoising using nonlinear diffusion process: local denoising and spectral multiscale basis functions: Numerical results

-In order to extend the multiscale method to a three-channel image, we propose the following approach: \begin{enumerate} \item Construct a multiscale basis function for a one-channel image representation (grayscale) for a given coarse grid size $N_c$ and a number of local multiscale basis functions, $\phi^{\omega_i}_j = \chi^i \psi^{\omega_i}_j$, $j=1,\ldots, M$. \item Construct a global projection matrix $R = \left[ \phi^{\omega_1}_1, \ldots, \phi^{\omega_1}_{M} \ldots \phi^{\omega_{N_c}}_1, \ldots, \phi^{\omega_{N_c}}_{M} \right]^T$. \item Solve time-dependent problem \eqref{eq:finem} on a coarse grid using the multiscale method with preconstructed projection matrix $R$ for each channel Y, Cr, and Cb separately. \item Combine multiscale solutions for each channel and save the solution. \end{enumerate}
+We start with five images from different datasets with different image resolutions to test the proposed methods' performance in the color image denoising process and investigate the method's performance depending on the size of the image.
+We consider the five test cases: Image 1 (Peppers) with $512 \times 512$ pixels resolution; Image 2 (Barbara) with $720 \times 576$ pixels resolution; Image 3 (Building) with $1,024 \times 768$ pixels resolution; Image 4 (Parrot) with $2,040 \times 1,536$ pixels resolution; and Image 5 (Markers) with $4,048 \times 3,044$ pixels resolution (see Table \ref{table:t4-time} for details).
+The images are presented in Figure \ref{fig:t4-ref}.
+We note that Image 1 and 2 are taken from the Set14, Image 3 from urban100 dataset, Image 4 from DIV2K and Image 5 from SIDD dataset.
+Next, we consider five image with different resolution to investigate methods performance in details and study an effect of the resolution to computational efficiency of the algorithms.

-We consider the following test cases: \begin{itemize} \item Test 1 is the image of teeth with a resolution of $512 \times 748$. \item Test 2 is the image of a black cat with a resolution of $512 \times 512$. \item Test 3 is the image of peppers with a resolution of $512 \times 512$. \item Test 4 is the image of a farm house with a resolution of $1024 \times 768$. \item Test 5 is the image of an urban building with a resolution of $1024 \times 768$. \end{itemize} The images are presented in Figure \ref{fig:msc1}.
+In order to extend the multiscale method to a three-channel (color) image, we use the following approach: (Step 1) Solve time-dependent problem \eqref{eq:fine} on a fine grid (full resolution) using the implicit or explicit scheme for each channel Y, Cr, and Cb separately; and (Step 2) Combine solutions for each channel and save the solution.
+For the multiscale approach, we have similar steps: (Step 1) Construct a multiscale basis function for a one-channel image representation (grayscale) for a given coarse grid size $N_c$l (Step 2) Construct a global projection matrix $R$ and solve time-dependent problem \eqref{eq:coarsep} on a coarse grid using the multiscale method for each channel Y, Cr, and Cb separately; and (Step 3) Combine multiscale solutions for each channel and save the solution.

-For multiscale simulations using the proposed method, we generate a coarse grid of the following sizes to have coarse cells with the exact resolution $32 \times 32$ pixels.
-For Test 1 (Teeth), we use $16 \times 24$ coarse grid; for Test 2 (Cat) and Test 3 (peppers), we have $16 \times 16$ coarse grid and $24 \times 32$ coarse grid for Test 4 (Farm House) and Test 5 (Urban).
+For multiscale simulations using the proposed method, we generate a coarse grid of the following sizes to have coarse cells with the resolution $N_h^{K_i} = 16^2$ pixels.
 Note that, the local calculations can be done in parallel.
 The time of the local solution depends on the size of the local domain.
 The coarse grid should be chosen to balance local calculations and the compression ability of the multiscale coarse-grid representation.